Asad-1I/mental-health-awareness/README.md

 5. In the 'Source' section, click the dropdown menu that is labeled 'none' and select "Main".
 6. Click Save.
 7. Page will auto refresh and provide you with a link to the Live GitHub Page for this repository.

+## Improvements:
+1. Use images more appropriate in size and the type of image file
+2. Have proof of manual deployment via spreadsheet
+3. Increase the amount of call to actions as website is quite passive for the user